NCIOCPL/ebms-drupal7/migration/README.md

 rsync -a nciws-d2387-v:/local/drupal/ebms/unversioned ./
 ```

-Edit the file `unversioned/dburl` so that it contains the correct database credentials, host name, and port number.
-Similarly, edit the file `unversioned/sitehost` so that it contains the correct name for the web host (_e.g._, `ebms4.nci.nih.gov`).
+Edit the file `unversioned/dburl` so that it contains the correct
+database credentials, host name, and port number.
+Similarly, edit the
+file `unversioned/sitehost` so that it contains the correct name for
+the web host (_e.g._, `ebms4.nci.nih.gov`).

 ## Copy EBMS Data

 Execute these commands on the new server.
+They will extract the
+necessary values from the Drupal 7 EBMS database tables into
+JSON-serialized lines, one line for each database table row.

 ```
 cd /local/drupal/ebms/migration